CAPITAL ONE · AUTHENTICATION

 What that process produced was a visual language with a clear foundation: hands, card, device, bright colors on an isometric grid.
 Every subsequent illustration was built on that foundation.
 When you define the rules that carefully upfront, the system scales without losing coherence.

 The goal was never to make authentication look impressive.
-It was to make users feel that their phone is an extension of their bank — something familiar and trustworthy, not a security checkpoint.
+It was to make the phone feel like an extension of the bank, familiar and trustworthy, not a security checkpoint.